import polars as pl

 ski_2019 = (

-.drop_nulls() # "DAY_OF_SEASON"=181, "temp"=null
+).drop_nulls() # "DAY_OF_SEASON"=181, "temp"=null

 )

-# start and end points
+# ski_2019 points

-pl.concat([ski_2019.head(1), ski_2019.tail(1)])
+ski_2019_pts = pl.concat([ski_2019.head(1), ski_2019.tail(1)])

 # ggplot